 The cheapest way to buy stocks is from discount brokers.
 My top choices in Canada are:

 - 105 commission-free ETFs to buy and sell

 - Easy-to-use and stable platform

 - Stock and ETF buys and sells have $0 trading fees

 - Reputable fintech company

 To learn more, check out my full breakdown of the best trading platforms in Canada here.

-Even the best Canadian airline stocks might be dead weight in your portfolio if you ignore their limitations market realities and expect decent returns when they are being financially devastated.
+Even the best Canadian airline stocks might be dead weight in your portfolio if you ignore their limitations and market realities and expect decent returns when they are financially devastated.